The Five Best Things About Fall in Lake Tahoe, California

 The Kokanee salmon are well-known, well-celebrated members of the Tahoe-area ecosystem.
 South Lake Tahoe devotes a festival to them each year—in 2017, it’s falling on October 7th and 8th.
 The event commemorates the annual spawning, and kids and parents alike are invited to events both educational and entertaining, plus the chance to look at the streams.
 Several races, including a 10k and a children’s run, are also held at the Salmon Festival.
 The event is free!

 It’s an unstated simple fact of the hospitality industry: Rates are higher during the summer, when people are looking to get away while the students are out of school.
 But, once Labor Day hits, the schools are all back in session, and fewer people are out traveling.
 This means more than just smaller crowds—it also means lower prices, sometimes as much as 18 to 25%, between Labor Day and Thanksgiving.
-If you’re looking for the opportunity to save some money, come in fall—there’s plenty to look forward to!
+If you’re looking for the opportunity to save some money, come in fall in Lake Tahoe—there’s plenty to look forward to!

 Tahoe Signature Properties: Mountainside Relaxation